Reading time: 27 minutes

 12. UI/UX Designer

-As Indian companies build more software products for domestic and global markets, the demand for designers who can create intuitive, accessible user experiences is growing fast.
+As Indian companies build more software products for domestic and global markets, demand for designers who can create intuitive user experiences is growing fast.
 Figma, Adobe XD, and user research skills are the core toolkit.
-This is also a career where your stream doesn’t matter much — students from Arts, Commerce, or Science can all enter with the right portfolio.
+Students from Arts, Commerce, or Science can all enter with the right portfolio — your stream does not limit you here.

 Required Course: Any graduation + UI/UX bootcamp, design certifications, and a portfolio